Access your claims performance information

 Access to CIS is for authorised users only.
 Call CIS helpdesk to find your CIS administrator.

 CIS system notices

-Comcare has recently updated the Rehabilitation Case Manager Update and Customer Information System Access Request forms into a single form.
+Comcare has updated the Rehabilitation Case Manager Update and Customer Information System Access Request forms into a single form.

 For all future access requests please use the new form and send to email@example.com.

 There are several levels of user access to CIS: